reefab/Projo/README.md

 Crestron protocol seems to be common to multiple brand of AV equipment.

-A version made for the Raspberry Pi (or other "generic" \*nix for that matter) is available in it's own branch.
+A version made for the Raspberry Pi (or other "generic" \*nix for that matter) is available in its own branch.

 ## Roomie